Tom Cannon (footballer): Everton

+Cannon was born in Aintree and attended Maricourt High School in Maghull.
 Cannon is a youth product of Everton, having signed with the club at the age of 10.
-He signed his first professional contract in March 2021, penning a two year contract until June 2023.
-He signed a contract extension in August 2022 which would take him to June 2025/ He made his senior and professional debut with Everton as a late substitute in a 4–1 EFL Cup loss to AFC Bournemouth on 8th November 2022.
-Cannon went on to make his Premier League debut as a 74th minute substitute in Everton's 3-0 away loss to Bournemouth on 12th November 2022.
+He signed his first professional contract in March 2021, penning a two-year contract until June 2023.
+He signed a contract extension in August 2022 which would take him to June 2025.
+He made his senior debut with Everton as a late substitute in a 4–1 EFL Cup loss to AFC Bournemouth on 8 November 2022.
+Cannon went on to make his Premier League debut as a 74th-minute substitute in Everton's 3–0 away loss to Bournemouth on 12 November 2022.